 I really think that the public transport in Spain is amazing.
 Not only is it super safe and fast, but also so affordable!
-There is nothing more annoying than spending much on transport when you are travelling!
+There is nothing more annoying than spending much on transport when you are traveling!
 For Barcelona, this would be the TMB app.
 This app is amazing as it tells you where you need to go AND you can buy your tickets and use it.
-You do not even have to go to a metro stop before to buy the tickets!
+You do not even have to go to a metro stop before buying the tickets!

-Have you ever thought about travelling Spain by train?
-In case you have not I definitely recommend that you look into it.
+Have you ever thought about traveling Spain by train?
+In case you have not, I definitely recommend that you look into it.
 Especially, if you are planning a road trip or want to see multiple cities.
-Travelling by Spain is not only time efficient, but also quite affordable.
-Here, I have to mention that since a couple of months ago we finally have the affordable Ouigo trains that connect a couple of cities in Spain (I wrote a blog post about it here).
+Traveling by Spain is not only time-efficient, but also quite affordable.
+Here, I have to mention that a couple of months ago we finally have the affordable Ouigo trains that connect a couple of cities in Spain (I wrote a blog post about it here).
 You should definitely check it out.
 They sell tickets for Madrid-Barcelona and the starting price is 9 Euros!